 I’ve had a lifelong fascination with the tragedy—mostly from the perspective of wanting to know what it was like to be on such a grand ship ... and then to have it slowly, terrifyingly disappear under my feet.
 I’ve recorded the sinking as an annual event on my google calendar so I get a pop-up reminder every year to take a moment to think about the people who died and the horrors they and the survivors endured.

-We’re 112 years later still in the murky waters of a seemingly endless Titanic metaphor: Things we’d taken for granted as unsinkable—from industries and economies to legal equalities and merely going out in public and hugging our friends—have sunk beneath dark waves that have lapped at our feet for years.
+We’re 114 years later still in the murky waters of a seemingly endless Titanic metaphor: Things we’d taken for granted as unsinkable—from industries and economies to legal equalities and merely going out in public and hugging our friends—have sunk beneath dark waves that have lapped at our feet for years.
 Political wars, cultural wars and actual wars never stop rising to the sky and crashing down around us.
 Gun violence has gotten so commonplace that it’s become almost unremarkable.
 Class divisions and the desperation of the poor keep being more and more impossible not to see.
-People we personally know and love have succumbed to covid and drowned, literally in the fluid filling their lungs.
+And the defiant stupidities and sexual depravities of our elected officials and the people in their orbits continue to leave us all in profound shock.

 It’s terrifying, it’s sobering and it’s devastating—and I’ve found that living amid the social terror and existential exhaustion wrought by all of this has profoundly underscored whatever emotional connection I’ve given myself to the Titanic passengers and crew I technically know nothing about but still mourn.